 We anticipated visiting Castaway Cay from the moment we knew it existed.
 We have a long history of crossing Disney parks and experiences off our bucket list and Castaway Cay was no exception.
 We booked a cruise that specifically went to the Caribbean just so we could embrace Castaway Cay.
 We stepped off the boat and relished in Disney’s ability to perfect something already so perfect!

 But, we still did it all wrong.
-We wasted time getting off the boat, we put the kids in Scuttle’s Cove way too early, we somehow completely missed Pelican Plunge, we didn’t reserve any time for Serenity Bay, and we booked a lousy excursion.
+We did none of the right activities on Castaway Cay.
+We wasted time getting off the boat, we put the kids in Scuttle’s Cove way too early, we somehow completely missed Pelican Plunge, we didn’t reserve any time for Serenity Bay, and we booked a the worst excursion on Castaway Cay.

 Our second time around we already knew what we’d done wrong, and consequently knew what not to do!
-We took advantage of every opportunity on our second visit and figured out exactly how to spend the day on the island.
+We took advantage of every opportunity on our second visit and figured out exactly how to spend the day on the island and exactly which activities to do with our family.
 This is our family guide to a perfect day on Castaway Cay.

 The Perfect Family Guide to